-The growth of microgrids is expected in developed countries strengthening the resilience of electricity grids; and on developing countries in areas that currently do not have access to electricity, using renewable energy alternatives such as in-stream hydro, micro wind, distributed solar photovoltaics, and biomass and waste stream energy technologies, paired with distributed energy storage.
-It is assumed that these systems replace what would otherwise be the extension of a dirty grid or the continued use of off-grid oil or diesel generators.
-Emissions impacts are accounted for in the individual solutions themselves, preventing double counting.
+We expect the use of microgrids to grow in developed countries as a way to strengthen the resilience of electricity grids and in emerging economy countries as a way to provide access to electricity using renewable energy alternatives such as in-stream hydro, micro wind turbines, distributed solar photovoltaics, and biomass and waste stream energy technologies, paired with distributed energy storage.
+We assume that these systems replace what would otherwise be a dirty grid or continued use of off-grid oil or diesel generators.

 We do not specify emissions reductions and financial impacts associated with the Microgrids solution because they are already accounted for in the other Project Drawdown solutions it draws on, such as Small Hydropower and Distributed Solar Photovoltaics.

 Project Drawdown defines our Microgrids solution as the use of localized groupings of electricity sources and loads that normally connect to the traditional centralized power grid, but can disconnect and function autonomously.
 It replaces the conventional practice of powering buildings and communities with electricity from a centralized grid.

 A microgrid is semi-autonomous and can locally control loads and supply.
 A typical microgrid might include distributed generation technologies such as wind, solar, hydropower, or biomass, together with energy storage units or backup generation and load management tools.
 Microgrids can play a critical role in boosting grid flexibility and efficiency.